ssilverman/QNEthernet/README.md

 ```

 If your application wants to define its own `_write()` implementation or to use
-the system default, then leave the `QNETHERNET_ENABLE_CUSTOM_WRITE`
+the system default, then leave the `QNETHERNET_CUSTOM_WRITE` macro undefined.
-macro undefined.

 ### Adapt stdio files to the Print interface